langsci/shariff/README.md

 ### Display numbers

-To display the numbers of likes, tweets and plus-ones shariff uses a backend.
+To display the numbers of likes, tweets and plus-ones, shariff uses a backend.
 This plugin uses the [php backend] (http://github.com/heiseonline/shariff-backend-php).

 To set up the backend you need to have access to the code.
 Follow the steps:
  1. Copy the folder shariff-backend to the top level of your OMP installation.